andrew15818/Resnet/README.md

 ## TODOs:
-- Increase the amount of epochs to train
+- Increase the amount of epochs to train.
+- Measure the test loss after every training epoch.
-- Add data augmentations in dataset class
+- Add data augmentations in dataset class.
-- Add cmdline arguments for hyperparameters
+- Add cmdline arguments for hyperparameters.